Join Our Mailing List

 Managed SOC / MDR

-Our SOC workflows are engineered to meet Section 15 mandates.
-We provide the triage and forensics you need for the Regulator within the strict 24-hour statutory window.
+Our SOC workflows are engineered to meet Section 15 mandates - the triage and forensics you need for the regulator within the strict 24-hour statutory window.

 Penetration Testing

-Don't just scan—validate.
-Our ethical hackers test against 'state of the art' vectors to ensure you meet the specific security duties outlined in Regulation 14B.
+Don't just scan - validate.
+Our ethical hackers test against 'state of the art' vectors to ensure you meet the specific security duties in Regulation 14B.

 Incident Response Retainer

-Technical buyers fear the deadline.
-Our retainer guarantees 'Regulatory Notification Assistance'—we handle the forensics required for your 72-hour full report.
+Buyers fear the deadline.
+Our retainer guarantees regulatory notification assistance - we handle the forensics required for your 72-hour full report.

 Latest Insights